 Have you been searching for ways to increase focus and improve memory?
 Do you want to stave off brain fog and lower your risk of dementia?
-In this video we’ll look at twenty plant based foods that can have a positive impact on brain health.
+In this blog we’ll look at twenty plant based foods that can have a positive impact on brain health.

 Although the brain only accounts for about 2% of an average adult’s body weight, it utilizes about 20% of the calories we consume.
 With this in mind, it’s important to supply our brain with the nutrients it needs to function optimally.